 Brains are actually somewhat nutritious.
 They are high in protein, at least.
 Some folks eat them, and some folks find the idea of eating them offensive, on many levels.
-Nobody is going to want to eat cow's brains, for fear of "Mad Cow Disease" and not many of us would Doesn't 'partake' sound less gross than 'eat?'partake of monkey brains like in Indiana Jones.
+Nobody is going to want to eat cow’s brains, for fear of “Mad Cow Disease” and not many of us would partake of monkey brains like in Indiana Jones.
 But what about pig brains?
 Ever heard of pig brains with eggs?
-It's a thing.
+It’s a thing.
 What about canned pig brains in milk gravy in a can?
-Apparently that's a thing too.
+Apparently, that’s a thing too.

 Armour offered them and I am not surprised by that.
 There is was even a recipe for scrambled eggs and brains on the back of the can, and a picture of pork brains and scrambled eggs as the “serving suggestion” on the front.

 I’m not going to try to guess why they stopped, maybe it was the health nuts.
 But, thankfully you can still get your Armour potted meat, Vienna sausages, Treet (the Spam alternative), and, of course, Armour canned corned beef.
 The Corned Beef is a product of Brazil.
 What the?